-One of the solutions to malnutrition in the world’s population is as simple as growing the right food plants in the right places.
+Statistics show that approximately 5 children a minute, under the age of 5, die from malnutrition.
+Food Plant Solutions is taking an ‘EVERY CHILD MATTERS’ approach to this fact.
+One of the solutions to malnutrition is as simple as growing the right food plants in the right places.

 HISTORY OF FPS

-Tasmanian agricultural scientist and Officer of the Order of Australia recipient - Bruce French, has spent 30 years on a voluntary mission to document information on the food plants of the world.
-This achievement is underpinned by Bruce’s work in developing countries, including Papua New Guinea and the Solomon Islands.
+Tasmanian agricultural scientist and Officer of the Order of Australia recipient - Bruce French, has spent over 30 years on a voluntary mission to document information on all the food plants of the world.

-Rotarian Buz Green, of the Rotary Club of Devonport North in Tasmania (D9830), recognised the potential of the food plants database in the war against malnutrition.
-He organised a relationship between the organisation behind the food plants database, Food Plants International, and Rotary to establish the Food Plant Solutions project.
+Rotarian Buz Green, of the Rotary Club of Devonport North in Tasmania (D9830) developed a relationship between the organisation behind the database, Food Plants International, and Rotary to establish the Food Plant Solutions project.

 Since June 2007, Buz Green and Bruce French, with the support of the Food Plant Solutions committee, Rotary and other volunteers, have transformed Food Plant Solutions from a concept into a dynamic international project that has come to the attention of Rotary and other organisations tackling malnutrition around the world.
-Recently the preeminent leader in our field recognised the significance of our work with a Letter of Support.
+The preeminent leader in our field - Bioversity International, has recognised the significance of our work in a Letter of Support.

 Click here to learn about developments with this visionary project.

-An alternative approach is needed to address malnutrition around the globe.
-Food Plant Solutions is a visionary approach to malnutrition – to grow the best local foods, that are highest in nutrients, to meet the nutritional needs of chronically malnourished people throughout the developing world.
+Food Plant Solutions is an innovative solution to end hunger, malnutrition and ensure food security that is sustainable, cost effective and proven to work.
+It's simple - identify and grow the best local foods, that are highest in nutrients, to meet the nutritional needs of malnourished people throughout the world.